slevithan/regex/README.md

 <details>
   <summary>👉 <b>See details for each option</b></summary>

-**`flags`** - For providing flags when using an options object.
+**`flags`** — For providing flags when using an options object.

-**`subclass`** - When `true`, the resulting regex is constructed using a `RegExp` subclass that avoids edge case issues with numbered backreferences.
-Without subclassing, submatches referenced *by number* from outside of the regex (e.g. in replacement strings) might reference the wrong values, because `regex`'s emulation of extended syntax (atomic groups and subroutines) can add anonymous captures to generated regex source that might affect group numbering.
+**`subclass`** — When `true`, the resulting regex is constructed using a `RegExp` subclass that avoids edge case issues with numbered backreferences.
+Without subclassing, submatches referenced *by number* from outside of the regex (e.g. in replacement strings) might reference the wrong values, because `regex`'s emulation of extended syntax (including atomic groups and subroutines) can add anonymous captures to generated regex source that might affect group numbering.

 Context: `regex`'s implicit flag <kbd>n</kbd> (*named capture only* mode) means that all captures have names, so normally there's no need to reference submatches by number.
 In fact, flag <kbd>n</kbd> *prevents* you from doing so within the regex.
 And even in edge cases (such as when interpolating `RegExp` instances with numbered backreferences, or when flag <kbd>n</kbd> is explicitly disabled), any numbered backreferences within the regex are automatically adjusted to work correctly.
 However, issues can arise if you reference submatches by number (instead of their group names) from outside of the regex.
 Setting `subclass: true` resolves this, since the subclass knows about added "emulation groups" and automatically adjusts match results in all contexts.

 > This option isn't enabled by default because it would prevent `regex`'s Babel plugin from emitting regex literals.
 It also has a small performance cost, and is rarely needed.
 The primary use case is tools that use `regex` internally with flag <kbd>n</kbd> disabled.

-**`plugins`** - An array of functions.
+**`plugins`** — An array of functions.
 Plugins are called in order, after applying emulated flags and interpolation, but before the built-in plugins for extended syntax.
 This means that plugins can output extended syntax like atomic groups and subroutines.
 Plugins are expected to return an updated pattern string, and are called with two arguments:

 1. The pattern, as processed so far by preceding plugins, etc.
 2. An object with a `flags` property that includes the native (non-emulated) flags that will be used by the regex.